-Dr. Jason Petkevis is a family dentist in Chester Springs, PA, with experience treating tooth cavities in children and adults.
+Dr. Jason Petkevis is a family dentist in Chester Springs, PA.
+He has experience treating tooth cavities and other common dental concerns in children and adults.
 We provide Tooth-colored fillings for all ages in a caring and comfortable dentist office.

 What Causes Tooth Cavities?

-Tooth cavities, called dental caries by dentists, are in essence tooth decay.
+Tooth cavities, which dentists call dental caries, are, in essence, tooth decay.
 Most tooth cavities are caused by plaque buildup.
 When plaque comes in contact with sugar and starch, it activates bacteria in plaque.
-This process causes your plaque to attack and erode tooth enamel.
+This process causes plaque to attack and erode tooth enamel.
 As the tooth enamel breaks down and wears away, it leaves the tooth susceptible to the formation of tooth cavities.

 Tooth Cavity Symptoms